WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

     processor
     - `ForceAsyncStream` forces all IO operations to be performed asynchronous
     - `ForceSyncStream` forces all IO operations to be performed synchronous
+    - `CopyStream` does copy a stream to a target stream in a background task
 - Named mutex helper
     - `GlobalLock` for a synchronous context
     - `GlobalLockAsync` for an asynchronous context